alexcrist/autotone/README.md

 ## 🔭 Future work

 * Display a message if browser mic access is not granted
-* Display a warning if sample rate is not a multiple of 16000
 * Allow user to set pitch detection over-sampling factor
   * This will involve moving audio window/buffer building logic out of BufferNode/Processor and into Autotoner